Distributed architectures for big data processing and analytics (2022/2023)

 • How to submit Spark applications (pdf)

-• How to use Jupyter notebooks for your Spark applications (pdf)
+• How to use Jupyter Notebooks for your Spark applications (pdf)

 • RDD-based programs